 Currently I am a PhD candidate in art history at the Graduate Center, City University of New York.
 My doctoral dissertation, The “Olympiad of Photography”: The International Federation of Photographic Art, 1950–1965, deals with the "international style" of photography of the 1950s that emerged in the photography biennials and yearbooks of the International Federation of Photographic Art.

-I have taught undergraduate level art history classes at York College (2012-2013) and Bronx Community College (2013) in New York City, graduate level classes in media theory and history of photography at the University of Liepaja (2010-2011), and undergraduate level history of photography and photography exhibition management classes at the Latvian Culture College (2010-2011) in Latvia.
+I teach.
+My teaching experience include undergraduate level art history classes at York College (2012-2013) and Bronx Community College (2013) in New York City, graduate level classes in media theory and history of photography at the University of Liepaja, Latvia (2010-2011), and undergraduate level history of photography and photography exhibition management classes at the Latvian Culture College in Riga, Latvia (2010-2011).

 As it happens: see the latest updates from my Instagram feed below, and feel free to follow and connect.